slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/SettingsResult/Time` (read only string)

-Time at which the settings were applied.
+Indicates the time the settings were applied.

 ### SpeedMbps

 **JSONPath**: `/SpeedMbps` (PATCHable integer)

-The link speed of the Ethernet interface.
+The link speed of the Ethernet interface in megabits per second.
 If Autosense is enabled, this property cannot be modified.
 This property can only be modified on a dedicated network port.
 It cannot be modified for blade servers.

 > example PATCH: {"SpeedMbps": &lt;integer-value&gt;}